Home Drugs Ozempic Ozempic vs Rybelsus

 Taken With Food or Water?

 You can administer Ozempic injections at any time, with or without food.
-Take Rybelsus in the morning with no more than 4 ounces of water on an empty stomach, 30 minutes before eating or drinking.
+You should take Rybelsus in the morning with no more than 4 ounces of water on an empty stomach, at least 30 minutes before eating or drinking.

 Use and Indication